Supreme Court backs farmers again in New Acland freeze refusal

 Abbot Point Coal Terminal

-Investigations are underway by the Department of Environment and Heritage Protection at Abbot Point Coal Terminal where coal has been discovered in the Caley Valley Wetlands.
-Adani is an operator at Abbot Point Coal Terminal, from which coal from the Carmichael mine is intended to be exported.
+The Department of Environment and Heritage Protection is continuing its investigations into stormwater discharges from Terminal 1 at Abbot Point Port during Cyclone Debbie.
+Adani is the operator of that port terminal, from which some of the coal from the Carmichael mine is intended to be exported.

-Adani was reportedly granted a temporary emissions licence to manage water on the terminal site during Cyclone Debbie.
-The impacts to the wetlands were noticed via satellite imagery after Cyclone Debbie passed through.
-What’s the legal situation?
+Adani was granted a temporary emissions licence to help manage stormwater during the cyclone, but it subsequently reported an exceedance of the licence.
+Potential impacts to the nearby wetlands were noticed in satellite imagery after the cyclone.
 Read more here….

 Abbot Point, coal & Caley Valley Wetlands: what’s the legal situation?